nullfame/knowdev-splinterlib/README.md

 const filter = Splinterlib.cardCollectionFilter({
-  ability,          // Optional string or array of strings from ALL.ABILITIES (below) abilityAnd,       // Optional boolean, whether to require all passed abilities (default false) edition,          // Optional string, from ALL.CARD.EDITIONS (below) format,           // Optional string, from ALL.BATTLE.FORMATS constant (below) mana,             // Optional integer, mana of card; see below for more options name,             // Optional string, match beginning of words in card name nameMatchAny,     // Optional boolean, match anywhere in name (default false) rarity,           // Optional string, from ALL.CARD.RARITIES (below) splinter,         // Optional array, from ALL.SPLINTERS (below) type,             // Optional string, from ALL.CARD.TYPES (below) });
+  ability,          // Optional string or array of strings from ALL.ABILITIES (below) abilityAnd,       // Optional boolean, whether to require all passed abilities (default false) edition,          // Optional string or array of strings ("or" search), from ALL.CARD.EDITIONS (below) format,           // Optional string or array of strings ("and" search), from ALL.BATTLE.FORMATS constant (below) mana,             // Optional integer, mana of card; see below for more options name,             // Optional string, match beginning of words in card name nameMatchAny,     // Optional boolean, match anywhere in name (default false) rarity,           // Optional string or array of strings ("or" search), from ALL.CARD.RARITIES (below) splinter,         // Optional array or array of strings ("or" search), from ALL.SPLINTERS (below) type,             // Optional string, from ALL.CARD.TYPES (below) });